-Flex Credits are issued on a monthly basis.
-If you have \$20 in Flex Credits remaining per month, you may wish to allocate them to your Flex GRRSP.
-The Company would direct a \$10 contribution on a biweekly basis to your Flex GRRSP.
-(Upon leaving the Company, the Flex GRRSP contributions would end, as would eligibility for all benefits.)
+Flex Credits are issued as an annual contribution to the RRSP during enrolment.
+If you have \$260 in Flex Credits remaining, you may wish to allocate them to your RRSP.
+The Company would direct a \$10 contribution on a biweekly basis to your RRSP.
+(Upon leaving the Company, the RRSP contributions would end, as would eligibility for all benefits.)

-The employer contribution to your Flex GRRSP is reported as part of your income; therefore, C / QPP and El deductions will apply.
+The employer contribution to your RRSP is reported as part of your income; therefore, C / QPP and EI deductions will apply.
 However, because it is also a contribution to an RRSP, you will receive an income tax reduction on your biweekly pay (subject to the Canada Revenue Agency RRSP limits).